LEEYJ1021/sadaf/README.md

 Cold-start advertisement forecasting — predicting the performance of ads that have run for only a few hours or days — is a well-studied problem, but the literature's empirical grounding is narrow in one specific way: it is built almost entirely on markets where a single search platform (Google) commands more than 90% of query volume.
 Whether the causal structures, predictive architectures, and explainability patterns discovered in that setting generalize to a *differently concentrated* market is rarely tested, because the data to test it is rarely available.

 South Korea in March 2025 offers a natural experiment.
-According to InternetTrend data reported by BusinessKorea (April 2026), Naver held an average **63.8%** share of Korean search volume that month against Google's **28.7%** (65.1% in February 2025) — a platform-concentration structure with no equivalent among the >90%-Google markets that most computational-advertising work assumes.¹ This repository's dataset — 89,675 hourly ad-group performance records from a single Naver Shopping/Search advertiser across March 2025 — is used as a **boundary-condition case study**, not as a claim of representativeness for the Korean market as a whole.
+According to InternetTrend data reported by BusinessKorea (April 2026), Naver held an average **63.8%** share of Korean search volume that month against Google's **28.7%** (65.1% in February 2025) — a platform-concentration structure with no equivalent among the >90%-Google markets that most computational-advertising work assumes.¹ This repository's dataset — 89,675 hourly ad-group performance records from a single Naver Shopping/Search advertiser across March 2025, drawn from SearchM Co., Ltd.'s internal agency-operations data (see [Data provenance](#data-provenance)) — is used as a **boundary-condition case study**, not as a claim of representativeness for the Korean market as a whole.
 The dataset's own concentration is itself notable: a Shopping-heavy campaign mix (78.8% of rows) and an ad-group spend HHI of 201.0 on a 0–10,000 scale describe *this* advertiser, not the market, and are reported as scope indicators rather than generalizable facts.

 > ¹ Source (verify before any external citation): BusinessKorea, *"Naver's Search Market Share Hits 64% While Google Ranked 2nd with 29% Share"* (Apr.
 16, 2026), citing InternetTrend monthly tracking data.